Round Heads and Pointed Heads: Productions

 The first US production was directed by Andy Doe in California in 1971, with music for 2 songs by Hanns Eisler and the rest by Lucy Coolidge.
 Under the title The Roundheads and the Pointeheads or The Rich Work Powerfully Well Together (published by The Risley Review of Reviews), Leonard Lehrman translated (with Gesa Valk), adapted (with Bill Castleman) and staged the first US production with all 14 of Eisler's songs (plus incidental music by Lehrman) in the original orchestrations in November 1973 at Cornell.
 In 1998, for the Hanns Eisler Centennial, Lehrman presented a concert version with piano and 6 singers of just the songs with narration, at West Park Church in Manhattan.
 This was in conformance with a note Brecht had written regarding the possibility of presenting the piece with just 6 singers.
 Eric Bentley, who was present, remarked that perhaps this was the best way to present the play, as the music is its strongest element.

 In the summer of 1981, coached by Bill Castleman, students presented song excerpts translated by Lehrman at the Aspen Festival under the direction of Martha Schlamme.

-An Off-Broadway production in New York City was mounted in 1985 from a new translation by Michael Feingold.
+In April 1985, a production was mounted at the Cubiculo Off-off-Broadway theatre in New York City using a new translation by Michael Feingold.
+It was directed by Jerry Roth.
 The Feingold translation also served as the basis for Uncivil Wars: Moving with Brecht and Eisler, an adaptation of the play which was created and directed by David Gordon.
 After several years of development, including a workshop at Cornell University that used the N. Goold-Verschoyle translation, it officially premiered at the Walker Art Center in Minneapolis in March 2009, and was subsequently performed at The Kitchen in New York City, and at the Alexander Kasser Theater of Montclair State University.
 Gordon's production used all but one of the original Eisler songs, performed by Gina Leishman on piano, pump organ, accordion and ukulele.
-The piece was re-explored by Gordon in a workshop in Philadelphia in 2014.
+The piece was re-explored by Gordon in a workshop in Philadelphia in 2014, under the title Political Shenanigans.